 According to Microsoft research, which has been quoted numerous times, human attention span has dropped from 12 seconds in 2000, to just 8.25 seconds in 2015.
 This huge decrease has been described as a result of multitasking and exposure to technology.

 There are others, however, who believe that this research was misinterpreted and claim that there is no mention of the 8 seconds in the report.
 The fact that a person is willing to dedicate only a fraction of their time to certain content may be a willing decision rather than a shorter attention span.

 The question is what it takes to make it a success.
 If you are creating content only to express yourself, then reaching your goal is easy.
 However, if you are creating content for your followers and potential customers, you need to know who you are pitching to.

-- Determine demands – Find out what it is that the market (or the world) is missing.
+- Determine demands.
+Find out what it is that the market (or the world) is missing.
 You can come up with a new product, service, or a solution to a problem.
 However, assuming that you already have your thing, your business, going, you need to find a way of shaping what you have into what people need.

-- Target the audience – Who do you want to talk to and who cares to hear what you have to say?
+- Target the audience.
+Who do you want to talk to, and who cares to hear what you have to say?
 An insight into your audience will help you establish the profile of your average target audience member and determine their purchasing and online behavior.

-- The competition – What is your competition doing?
+- The competition.
+What is your competition doing?
 Look for something which differentiates you from others and gives you a competitive advantage.

 2. Mind the Platform

 While you are creating a video, mind the platform you will be using.
 The first thing you need to do is watch whether it has any specific requirements or limitations when it comes to videos.

 Your audience expects certain things from each of the platforms they use.
 They have the same expectations regarding any type of content that appears on them.

-3. The First Impression
+3. The First Impression Matters

 Unless you have made arrangements, or the platform allows for your video to play automatically, you’ll depend on the first impression to capture viewer attention.

-- The title – Keep the title short and sweet, include instant value and intrigue your audience instead of providing an elaborate explanation, there is plenty of space for that in the description.
+- The title.
+Keep the title short and sweet, include instant value and intrigue your audience instead of providing an elaborate explanation, there is plenty of space for that in the description.

-- The thumbnail – The thumbnail is the first image a viewer can see without clicking on your video.
+- The thumbnail.
+The thumbnail is the first image a viewer can see without clicking on your video.
 It is traditionally the first scene from the video or the most striking one.
 It gives a person an insight into what the video may be about.
 Make it relevant and do not trick them by making false promises only to get a click.

-- The length – We are back to the length.
+- The length.
+We are back to the length.
 It is essential.
 At this point, the viewer does not know whether they will enjoy what they are going to watch, nor do they know if they will find it interesting.
 They never click with the intention of quitting half-way in or skipping through.
 So, make the video as short as possible, keep it under 3 minutes and your video will have better chances of being watched.
 Average watched video length is about 2.7 minutes.

 4. Tell a Story

 Remember to keep in mind the impression you’re creating.
 If you are a business and your video is funny, make sure you are still seen as a reliable business and not a joke.

 If you own a brand, then the spirit of your brand is what the story should be about.
 If you’re about to share the facts, then include them in a humorous way.

 Everything they see in front of them should give them an idea of who you are and what you promote.
 The atmosphere you create in the video is how they will feel about you when they watch it.

 A good example of this is the HostGator YouTube commercial.
 The total video is only 30 seconds long.
 What we see is a waiting room full of awkward-looking people (perhaps just old-fashioned) holding boxes with their ideas.
-All of the people are superficially the same, but they are differentiated by their quirky ideas for startups.
+All the people are superficially the same, but they are differentiated by their quirky ideas for startups.

 The voice then does not tell us what HostGator is, but what it does for them.
 It brings their ideas to life.
-They encourage you to try, to show that there are no silly ideas and they (HostGator) are confident they can help you make it happen.
+They encourage you to try, to show that there are no silly ideas, and they (HostGator) are confident they can help you make it happen.
 What more can one ask for?

 Encourage your followers and customers to leave questions, reviews, and comments and address them in your videos.
 Provide answers and explanations in your videos.
 Show people that you can satisfy their demands and that you care about them being heard and their needs met.